jasbi/jasbi_dissertation/README.md

 The folder [bib](https://github.com/jasbi/jasbi_dissertation/tree/master/bib) contains the bibTex file that has all the references used in the dissertation.
 The folder [figs](https://github.com/jasbi/jasbi_dissertation/tree/master/figs) contains the figures in the dissertation.

 The different .Rmd files contain different chapters and sections of the dissertation such as the abstract or the references.
 The main file to Knit is the [index.Rmd](https://github.com/jasbi/jasbi_dissertation/blob/master/index.Rmd).
-When you knit it, it puts together all the other Rmd files together.
+When you knit it, it puts all the other Rmd files together and create a PDF version of the dissertation.

 ## Reproducibility